The St. Charles County Council passed the 2012 budget on Monday with an amendment providing a pay boost for some long-time sheriff deputies.

 And while she agreed that there were “inequities out there in every one of our departments,” Councilwoman Nancy Matheny (R-District 3) of St. Charles, said the debate didn’t bring benefits into the equation.

 “Logic tells me that yes, there is an underpayment in the officers and the sheriff’s department,” Matheny said.
 “We see the top line.
 We see the top salary.
 We don’t know issues are.
 We don’t know the time off.
 We don’t know the benefits.
 We don’t know the retirement plan.
 We don’t know the difference in take-home car policies.
 We don’t know the differences in educational background.
 There’s a lot we don’t know.
 And for us to come in and just say ‘We think that this is the right thing to do’ when it isn’t going to go into effect until July anyway is premature.”

 “Yes I support an increase—not just for the sheriff’s department, but for all long-term employees where there is a compression issue,” she said.
 “And I hope with the increase in sales tax that we’ve had over this holiday season that we’d be able to address it between now and July—not just for the sheriff’s department, but for all (long-term employees).”

 Brazil, Cronin, Daugherty and Councilman Joe White (R-District 7) of St. Charles, voted for the amendment.
 Matheny and Councilman Terry Hollander (R-District 5) of St. Charles, voted against it.

-The council also approved two bills discussed at the last meeting, one reconfiguring how fireworks can be used in unincorporated areas and another measure hiring lobbyists to advocate for the county.
+The council also approved two bills discussed at the last meeting, one reconfiguring how and another measure hiring lobbyists to advocate for the county.

 Among other things, the fireworks bill would expand the time frame when the explosives could be shot off.
 It would also allow for the public display of consumer fireworks through the permitting process.
 And it would allow event-by-event permitting of professional fireworks.